mayan-edms/Mayan-EDMS/docs/topics/settings.rst

 Default: ``/usr/bin/unoconv``

-Path to the unoconv program used to call LibreOffice for office document convertion.
+Path to the unoconv program used to call LibreOffice for office document conversion.

 .. setting:: CONVERTER_UNOCONV_USE_PIPE